stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Inside the summer house was a single empty room, thick with dust.
 A heavy wooden trapdoor lay open along the eastern side, with William's bag next to it.

 “Once I were in it were easy enough t'find t'door,” he said.
 “There were a pretty obvious trail straight to and from it.
 In the dust like.
-There were also a stupid bloody puzzle lock but I couldn't be 'avin' with it so...”
+There were also a stupid bloody puzzle lock but I couldn't be 'avin' with it so…”

 He opened his jacket slightly to reveal the crowbar jutting out of the inside pocket.